Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Skype

-Skype no longer need to be in complete lockdown mode, because there is a web version available.
-With this feature, a few frontend applications are now available.
+Skype no longer needs to be in complete lockdown mode, because there is a web version available.
+With this feature, a few front-end applications are now available.
 I'm using the oficial version, that is simply a wrapper of the Skype WebRTC for Linux.

 <pre>
 pacaur -S skypeforlinux-bin
 </pre>

-> There is no need for aditional configurations, because Skype is no longer running on a sandbox.
+> Skype uses the gnome-keyring to store the credentials.
+Make sure it is properly configured.

 #### Steam